ganltc/pages/content/nfs/nfspd.rst

 Historically, all NFS servers use port 2049 for NFS protocol (it is also required for NFSv4).
 So you can't run two NFS servers at the same time.
-You may have another instance of ganesha daemon already running or it is also possible that Linux kernel NFS server is started with or without your knowledge!
+You may have another instance of NFS-Ganesha daemon already running or it is also possible that Linux kernel NFS server is started with or without your knowledge!